danmontesi/tud18-ds4se/README.md

 F-statistic: 2.73e+03 on 2 and 5592 DF,  p-value: <2e-16
 ```

 The coefficient of determination (adjusted r^2) is 0.494.
+Therefore the linear model would not give precise predictions of number of future bugs with respect to control variables.

 Next, we analyze the number of *post-release bugs* in a file as a function of just the independent variables *minor*, *major*, *ownership*, and *total*.
 We find highly-significant positive correlations for major and minor to the number of post-release bugs and a significant correlation between ownership and post-release bugs.
 Total as the sum of major and minor is ignored.